thanhnguyen2187/islet/site/content/portfolio.md

 2. Are blockchain-related: I worked with blockchain and found the technology fascinating and have a bright future ahead
-3. Leverage esoteric functional programming languages: Clojure is a favorite niche language of mine, but I am open to other languages like Scala or F# as well
+3. Leverage esoteric functional programming languages: Clojure is a favorite niche language of mine, but I am open to other functional programming languages like Haskell or Elixir or Scala or F# as well
 4. Allow me to go into a lower layer of programming: I did some bit diddling in a side project, and really like the idea of working on core libraries and applying algorithms to solve challenging technical problems